suf102/Trading-strategy-backtester/README.md

 Oversell: this is the threshold below which we might think the security is being “oversold” between 0-100, must be below over buy.

-Probbuy: for the coin filp chance of buying between 0-1.
+Probbuy: for the coin flip chance of buying between 0-1.

-Probsell: for the coin filp the chance of selling between 0-1.
+Probsell: for the coin flip the chance of selling between 0-1.

 Probdonothing: for the coin flip the chance of doing nothing.